 [list of competencies which will depend on local systems and procedures.
 Examples are included below]

-Describe the role of NTWC in the end-to-end tsunami warning system
+Describe the role of NTWC in the end-to-end tsunami warning system.

-Evoke internal communication and notification protocol including escalation to senior staff (e.g. the Chief Meteorologist)
+Evoke internal communication and notification protocol including escalation to senior staff (e.g. the Chief Meteorologist).

-Brief and liaise with the National Disaster Management Office (NDMO) and other response agencies
+Brief and liaise with the National Disaster Management Office (NDMO) and other response agencies.

-Perform the post-event activities – record event logs, prepare significant event report, recreate timeline, archive sea level and other event data
+Perform the post-event activities – record event logs, prepare significant event report, recreate timeline, archive sea level and other event data.

-Issue and disseminate warning messages, conduct the message transmission and website check, and invoke timely remedial measures if necessary
+Issue and disseminate warning messages, conduct the message transmission and website check, and invoke timely remedial measures if necessary.

-Monitor news and reports of the event from traditional and social media channels
+Monitor news and reports of the event from traditional and social media channels.

-Manage media inquiries and organise TV/Radio interviews when necessary
+Manage media inquiries and organise TV/Radio interviews when necessary.

-Monitor enquiries from the general public and alike, then prioritise response
+Monitor enquiries from the general public and alike, then prioritise response.

 References